National Advocacy Service (Ireland)

-The National Advocacy Service (NAS) is a statutory body in Ireland.
+The National Advocacy Service for People with Disabilities, also known as the National Advocacy Service (NAS), is a statutory body in Ireland.
 It was established in January 2011, fulfilling the legislative obligations as established in the Comhairle Act 2000 and the Citizens Information Act 2007.
-According to RTÉ News, as well as several textbooks, it is primarily funded by the Citizens Information Board.
-The Irish Human Rights and Equality Commission states that "the National Advocacy Service (NAS) provides an independent, confidential and free, representative advocacy service."
+The NAS is primarily funded by the Citizens Information Board.
+The Irish Human Rights and Equality Commission website describes the National Advocacy Service as providing "an independent, confidential and free, representative advocacy service" with a "particular remit for people with disabilities".

 History

-Its establishment was announced by Minister for Social Protection, Éamon Ó Cuív, in 2010.
-It was formally launched by the then incumbent Minister for Social Protection, Joan Burton, in March 2011.
+The establishment of the NAS was announced by Minister for Social Protection, Éamon Ó Cuív, in 2010.
+It was formally launched by the then Minister for Social Protection, Joan Burton, in March 2011.

 The organisation acts as a representative for individuals who are either patients, or have disabilities.
-Writing on its remit, RTÉ News has stated that "the publicly-funded National Advocacy Service (NAS) has been providing free, independent and confidential representative advocacy to people with disabilities across the republic."
+Writing on its remit, RTÉ News stated that "the publicly-funded National Advocacy Service (NAS) has been providing free, independent and confidential representative advocacy to people with disabilities across the republic".
 The disability service operates by assigning individuals certified independent representatives who can provide them with advice or support regarding the process of claiming for assistance, i.e., housing or welfare, as well as deal on their behalf regarding matters that impact them.
-The Patient Advocacy Service has been described by the Irish Examiner as a confidential and free service "hosted by NAS and funded by the Department of Health."
-The programme responds to inquiries from residents of hospitals, public nursing homes, and private nursing homes.

 The Patient Advocacy Service, introduced in November 2019 by then Minister for Health, Simon Harris, was designed to provide assistance to patients who choose to file a grievance regarding the care they have received in a public hospital.
-Harris described it as a welcome addition to the National Advocacy Service, whilst addressing the National Patient Safety Conference that year.
 It was funded by the Department of Health, and was independent of the HSE.
-Harris opined that "this service will offer patients a helping hand when they are unhappy with the care they receive.
-It is free, independent and run by specially trained patient advocates.
-I am confident it will offer a responsive, compassionate and supportive service to people when they are unhappy with their care."
+The service is intended to provide confidential and free patient advocacy supports that are "hosted by NAS and funded by the Department of Health".
+It responds to inquiries from residents of hospitals, public nursing homes, and private nursing homes.